 The ‘problematic sexuality’ guys also differed from the control group in a number of personality, health, and demographic traits that helped understand their underlying issues.
 They were more likely to be religious, depressed, to have substance abuse problems, to disapprove of watching porn, and to feel like their sexuality was against their moral values.

 The ‘high sex drive’ guys, on the other hand, were, unsurprisingly, more sexually active and more accepting of porn use than the control group, but were virtually indistinguishable from the ‘controls’ in all other characteristics.

-Rather, having sex-related problems or identifying as a sex/porn addict seems to be either a) about using sex to cope with depression, anxiety, or other mental health issues, or b) about having sexual thoughts and behaviors that go against your morality or that of your loved ones.
-Living in a sex-negative culture that teaches us that a lot of sex, a lot of partners, casual sex, nonmonogamous sex, or kinky sex is bad or unhealthy, it’s all too easy to internalize these views and feel like there’s something wrong with you if you have such desires.
+The truth is, we’re still prone to a society that can be sex-negative.
+This negativity teaches us that having a lot of sex, a lot of sexual partners, casual sex, nonmonogamous sex, or kinky sex is bad or unhealthy.
+It’s all too easy to internalize these views and feel like there’s something wrong with us if we have such desires.

-But instead of automatically worrying about how much sex you are craving or having, consider why and how you’re doing it, and why you feel the way you feel about it.
-Sometimes, dealing with the fear of sex/porn addiction is as straightforward as adopting a more sex positive set of values and finding a more supportive friends, partners, and community.
-This may be easier said than done, but for those with particularly high sex drives, such acceptance can be paramount for living healthy and happy life that is also authentic to who you truly are.
+This may be easier said than done, but for those with particularly high sex drives, such acceptance can be paramount for living a healthy and happy life that is also authentic and true to who you really are.